Forbu/rubikcubesolver_v2/README.md

 In the second experience we will simply use a transformer instead of a mamba model.

 Also we will go from continuous loss toward discrete one like in the paper : https://arxiv.org/pdf/2404.19739v1

+- One big point is that when using film layer to include scalar input, then use (1. + element) for multiplication set (to avoid bad conditioning)

+## Third experience

+Keep the transformer / soap optimizer setup but used a cross entropy loss instead